MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 5. After adding all the overrides you want to apply, save the template file.

-6. In Customer Insights, go to **Data sources** and ingest the template files as new entities.
+6.Go to **Data** > **Data sources** and ingest the template files as new entities.
 Once ingested, you can use them to specify the Match configuration.

 7. After uploading the files and entities are available, select the **Custom match** option again.
 You'll see options to specify the entities you want to include.
 Select the required entities from the drop-down menu.